TWUOnline/facilitator-guides/docs/mcom221.md

   - Have the students share some of their most challenging issues or “Murphy’s Law” moments and how they did or did not overcome them during the making of their final project.

-### Unit 10

-  - Have the students give words of affirmation andencouragement to their peers as they head out into the world to apply their skills and insights.

 # Course Resources